alertbox/ionic-selfystic/README.md

 # Selfystic

 "Selfystic" is an app to capture and share selfies/groupies with your social networks.
 A hybrid app using Cordova + AngularJS and Ionic.
-The app uses the Swipeable Cards library in the Ionic Market place.
+The app uses the [Swipeable Cards](http://market.ionic.io/plugins/swipeable-cards) plugin in the [Ionic Market](http://market.ionic.io/).

 ## How to use